k-misztal/tv-shows-android/README.md

 Tv Shows is simple sample app that fetches most popular tv shows using [TMDB](https://www.themoviedb.org) public API.
 In the show details there is list of similar shows.

 This is an example how to build an app with MVVM architecture.
-Written in Kotlin.
+Android MVVM + Kotlin + Architecture Components + Dagger2 + RxJava2.

 Note that release build, signing and proguard rules are not configured.